 4.05 When the University or individual campus or location is closed it means that:

-4.05.03 All athletic programming is cancelled, except programming at the Laurier Brantford YMCA;
+4.05.03 All athletic programming is cancelled.
+Programming cancellations at the Laurier Brantford YMCA will be determined and communicated by the Laurier Brantford YMCA;

-4.05.04 Examinations (including those delivered online) are cancelled.
+4.05.04 Final examinations (including those delivered online) are cancelled.
 Faculty members and academic departments do not have the authority to make exceptions.
 Final examinations will be rescheduled by Enrolment Services and communicated directly to students;

-4.05.05 Deadlines for assignments and other submissions are postponed until the same hour on the next business day that the University is open; and,
+4.05.06 Deadlines for assignments and other submissions for all Laurier courses are postponed until the same hour on the next business day that the University is open; and,

 4.06 When the University or individual campus or location remains open in severe weather: